 Session Presenters: Margaret Hicks, The TourBoost

-Join Arts Midwest’s Creating Connection team for new insights, tools, real-time examples, and group exercises that can help you design new values-based messages and experiences that increase participation and engagement in your organization.
+Creating Connection is a national movement to make arts and culture a recognized, valued, and expected part of everyday life.
+It builds on previous efforts to promote the arts and culture, but is grounded in new research and a unique approach to building public will that creates change that stands the test of time.
+This mini-workshop, led by Arts Midwest’s Creating Connection team, will offer new insights, tools, real-time examples, and group exercises that can help you design new messages and experiences that increase participation and engagement in your organization.
 You will walk away with new ideas that you can put into action right away.

 Session Presenters: Michael Johnson, Arts Midwest; Anne Romens, Arts Midwest